eramons/techblog/content/post/thinkpadw500.md

 Boot the Live Ubuntu on the USB drive.
 Select _Install Ubuntu_ and proceed with the installation.

-_NOTE: this Lenovo W500 has 320 GB disk, which is enough room to dual-boot linux and windows, so I resized the windows partition and installed ubuntu alongside it_

-And that's it: a brand-new-old Thinkpad W500 featuring Coreboot, SeaBios and Ubuntu :)
+And that's it: a brand-new-old Thinkpad W500 featuring Coreboot, SeaBios and Ubuntu :D

 A nice colateral effect of this whole exercise was that the overheating was gone - probably due to the cleaning of the fan and to the new thermal grease.